2013 Vanderbilt Commodores football team

 The 2013 Vanderbilt Commodores football team represented Vanderbilt University during the 2013 NCAA Division I FBS football season.
 The Commodores played their seven home games at Vanderbilt Stadium at Dudley Field in Nashville, Tennessee, which has been Vanderbilt football's home stadium since 1922.
 The 2013 team was coming off back-to-back bowls for the first time in school history.
 The 2012 season was the best win percentage since 1955 (.692); the nine wins were the most since 1915, and the 5 SEC wins were the most since 1935.
 The 2013 team was headed by James Franklin who was in his 3rd and final year at Vanderbilt.
-It marked the Commodores 123rd overall season, 80th as a member of the Southeastern Conference (SEC) and its 22nd within the SEC Eastern Division.

 For the third straight year Vanderbilt had made it to a bowl game.
 Vandy defeated the Houston Cougars in the BBVA Compass Bowl 41–24.
 Vanderbilt finished with 9 wins in back to back seasons for the first time in school history.
+This was the last season the Commodores won a bowl game and finished with a winning record until the 2024 season.